XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 */
 ```
 ### Modify the Client App
-Open the file `Program.cs` in the 'Client project.
+Open the file `Program.cs` in the 'Client' project.

 Modify the `LoginMode` so users are redirected to login, instead of showing a pop-up window: